Eagle Heights Africa in BC is fortunate to have a strong team on both the corporate and operational fronts.

 John Pendray started out on a small dairy farm in Saanich BC, moving his family in 1955 to the another Saanich location, and increasing his dairy farm to 170 milking cows.
 More than two decades later, another move to the Saanich Peninsula saw his dairy farm grow to 280 head.
 As well as managing his own farms, John was elected President of Island Farm Dairy in Victoria, holding that position for 29 years.
 John is a respected man known for his honesty and forthright nature, making him a valued and wise Director of Eagle Heights Africa in BC.

 Christine Blackburn After immigrating to Canada, Christine worked for many years coordinating a distance education network in Kenora, Ontario.
-She then worked for several years in geoscience laboratories, mostly at the University of Toronto.
-An advocate of life-long learning, Christine earned a BA and HBSW from Lakehead University, and is now pursuing an MA in integrated studies from Athabaska University, Alberta.
+She also worked for many years in geoscience laboratories, mostly at the University of Toronto.
+An advocate of life-long learning, Christine earned a BA and HBSW from Lakehead University, and an MA in Integrated Studies from Athabasca University, Alberta.
 She culminated her working life as an administrative assistant with the Department of National Defence in Victoria.
-Other current activities include servicing as board secretary for a children’s’ camp, and acting as treasurer of Eagle Heights Africa in BC.

 ‘Strive not to be a success but rather to be of value’